Meriwool Merino 250 Bottom Review

 Our durability scores are based both on objective lab tests and our direct observations when using the gear in the real world.
 Our harsh durability test makes even the toughest 100% Merino wool layers whimper, and the Merino 250 Bottom is no exception.
 Extended exposure to such abuse will cause rips and tears in the fabric.
 For base layers and long underwear, these results tell us to utilize a layer like the Meriwool exclusively underneath other layers where they'll be easily protected.
 Heed this warning, and the chances your purchase will last for years to come greatly improves.

 The other variable you can control is when washing and drying.
-The manufacturer's instructions for the Merino 250 are to turn them inside out, wash in cold water on gentle, then dry on low, on the line, or flat.
-These instructions should absolutely be followed to maximize lifespan and are similar to most of the 100% Merino wool pieces we've reviewed — and most all show similar delicate qualities.
+The manufacturer's instructions for the Merino 250 are to turn them inside out, wash them in cold water gently, and then dry them on low, on the line, or flat.
+These instructions should absolutely be followed to maximize lifespan.
+They are similar for most of the 100% Merino wool pieces we've reviewed, and most of them show similar delicate qualities.
 Following them, we experienced no untimely damage to the fabric, seams, or anything else that would point to less than a high-quality manufacturing process.

 Drying Speed